SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 Without going into the detail available in the paper, all the conspiracies fit the model with some reasonable parameter settings.
-There are lots of ambiguities, such as deciding when the conspiracy started: in 1932 the Tuskeegee experiment may have been regarded as acceptable while it is abominable today; what's the "true" start date?
+There are lots of ambiguities, such as deciding when the conspiracy started: in 1932 the Tuskeegee experiment may have been regarded as acceptable back then, whereas it is abominable today; what's the "true" start date?

 Other conspiracies examined: that the moon landing was a hoax, that climate change is a hoax, that vaccines cause autism or don't work (recall this is 2016, _before_ COVID-19),